 What the plan is about

 Boscombe and Pokesdown Neighbourhood Plan is an exciting community approach to local planning policies and aims to help people play a direct role in improving the area in which we live and work.
 It tackles overcrowding, poor quality parks, rundown shops and deteriorating heritage assets.
-Below is a summary of our draft policies based on four themes.

-Boscombe Pokesdown Neighbourood Plan
+Boscombe Pokesdown Neighbourhood Plan

 Our Neighbourhood Plan has passed examination